TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.insights.perf/perfinsights-available-linux.md

 <!--issueDescription-->
 **Do you know Perfinsights tool could help you diagnose key performance issues on this VM?**

-We have detected that Perfinsights is already Installed for the VM : <!--$vmname-->[vmname]<!--/$vmname-->.
+We have detected that Perfinsights is already Installed for this VM.
 You can run the tool On-Demand through Portal and download or view reports for your analysis.

 Perfinsights is a diagnostics tool which can help you analyze operating system level metrics such as:

-1. Best Practices recommendations for Linux distro.
+1. Best Practices recommendations for Linux distro
 2. Top CPU consumers
 3. Top Memory consumers
 4. Storage/RAID layout